by Starsky Hutch 76

 “Your success is the problem.
 You were only supposed to remove the blocks on her aging.
-She wasn’t suppose to age any faster than you or I.”
+She wasn’t supposed to age any faster than you or I.”

 “But you and I are barely aging at all,” Dr. Togg said wryly.
-“And therein laid the problem.”
+“And therein lay the problem.”

 “Don’t play dumb with me, Togg,” Steel snapped.
 “She is now biologically twice the age she was when she came in here!”